 - 100± acres under three, quarter-mile wheel lines with additional acreage that could be integrated

-- 120± acres pivot ready with high production well/pump in place
+- 120± acres under pivot with high production well/pump

 The ranch offers two historic improvement clusters but lacks modern structures providing a blank slate for the new owners.
 The historic homestead includes several turn-of-the-century log cabins, a milking parlor, stable, paddocks, and various outbuildings, all enveloped within a mature stand of healthy cottonwoods.
 The operational headquarters includes a barn, two equipment sheds, cabins, workshops, grain storage, and corrals.
 Power and water are on site.